Protino/Build-it-Bigger/README.md

 * [License](#licnese)

 ### About
 This android application is part of the [Udacity Android Developer Nanodegree].
 This project was all about managing projects with multiple modules and libraries.
 It also included handling of different flavors and build variants.
-All this problems are easily handled with gradle's build power.
-It allowed to automate simple tasks and make life easier.
+All these problems are easily handled by gradle as it allows to automate complex tasks, hence making life easier.

 I also dabbled a bit more into Google App Engine and testing.

 ```
 Project Overview
  In this project, you will create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
-The finished appwill consist of four modules:
+The finished app will consist of four modules:

   1. A Java library that provides jokes.
   2. A Google Cloud Endpoints (GCE) project that serves those jokes.